sensedata/prediction-cli/README.md

 # Introduction

-This is the CLI for the Google Prediction API.
+This is a CLI for the Google Prediction API.

 # Mac Prerequisites for Development